dylanawhite92/Python-Graphics/README.md

 # Python-Work

 Documenting exercises I've done in Python.
-All exercises meant to be run in the terminal using VS Code or any other preffered text editor.
+All exercises meant to be run in the terminal using VS Code or any other preffered text editor, unless stated otherwise.

+## How To Use
+If downloading to a local repo, make sure that the latest version of Python is installed on your machine.
+See here for an installation guide that can help you.

 ## Simple Code Blocks
 Short programs that accomplish singular goals for the purpose of learning different aspects of Python